Joker-coder-crpto/Joker-coder-crpto/README.md

 - 👋 Hi, I’m @Joker-coder-crpto
 - 👀 I’m interested in ...learning termux...!
-Everything about termix
+Everything about termux
 - 🌱 I’m currently learning ...python
 - 💞️ I’m looking to collaborate on ...hacking
 - 📫 How to reach me .....!